-US Army soldier allegedly discussed bombing major news network, fighting in Ukraine
+US Army soldier allegedly named Beto O'Rourke as potential target, discussed bombing major news network

 SMITH: Outside of Beto?
 I don't know enough people that would be relevant enough to cause a change if they died.”

+“We’re grateful to the FBI for their diligence in handling this case and for their work to keep our country safe in the face of domestic terror threats.
+We take any threat like this very seriously, and our team is in direct contact with the FBI regarding this case,” O’Rourke campaign spokeswoman Aleigha Cavalier said.
+“This isn’t about any one person or one campaign, and we won’t let this scare us or cause us to back down in fighting for what’s right.”

-In December of last year, he offered to teach others over Facebook chat how to make cellphone explosive devices “in the style of the Afghans,” according to the affidavit.
+In December of last year, Smith offered to teach others over Facebook chat how to make cellphone explosive devices “in the style of the Afghans,” according to the affidavit.

+He allegedly told investigators who questioned him before his arrest that he wanted to cause “chaos” by giving information to those who intended to harm others.

 A year before joining the Army, Smith expressed a desire to join the violent, far-right Ukrainian paramilitary group called Azov Battalion, officials said.